NR | 1h 53m | Drama, War | 1938

 This is a character-driven drama that grabs your attention and never lets go.
 It’s the type of film that endears you to its characters so much that you try to anticipate their next move or worry about their fates.
 It reminds me of a stage play, with fascinating characters leaving the stage, the lights dim to darkness, and then slowly brighten again as new characters appear in a new setting.

 No violence is depicted.
 Action is implied, such as when the scenes switch from Boeldieu and Maréchal leaving their squadron room.
-The next time we see them they are being cordially escorted into dine with Rauffenstein.
+The next time we see them they are being cordially escorted to dine with Rauffenstein.

 There are some grim scenes that aren’t soon forgotten, but usually these have some element of generosity or compassion in them.
 Maréchal is sent to an isolation cell, punishment for being rebellious during a prisoner-created vaudeville show.
 He becomes extremely depressed until one of the more kind-hearted prison guards enters his cell, and Maréchal begins yelling about being cooped up for so long.
-The guard gives Maréchal a harmonica, an instrument he cherishes.
-The guard waits outside of the cell until he can hear Maréchal begin to play the instruments before smiling and walking away.
+The guard gives him a harmonica, an instrument he cherishes.
+The guard waits outside the cell until he can hear Maréchal begin to play the instrument before smiling and walking away.
 When questioned about why Maréchal was yelling, the guard answers “The war is lasting too long.”

 Main and supporting characters are all well-drawn and multifaceted.
-Rosenthal represents the emerging bourgeois class, but is far from the stereotype of a nouveau riche banker.
+Rosenthal represents the emerging bourgeois class but is far from the stereotype of a nouveau riche banker.
 He shares large food parcels with his friends so that they can eat luxury meals instead of the usual prison food.
 Marcel Dalio plays the role with empathy, and the character’s generosity shines through.

-Dita Parlo plays Elsa, a German widower who helps a couple of the main characters near the end of the film.
+Dita Parlo plays Elsa, a German widow who helps a couple of the main characters near the end of the film.
 Elsa’s compassion is heartfelt, even though she is considered “the enemy” of the French.

 Pierre Fresnay’s Boeldieu initially comes off as icy and aloof.
 Yet as the story progresses, he begins to realize that he and Rauffenstein both belong to a fading world.
 While Boeldieu initially displays indifference, even suggesting they leave one of the group behind, he later redeems himself through an extraordinary act of self-sacrifice.